A low-energy effective Hamiltonian for Landau quasiparticles: I. A unified theory of transport and superfluidity in Fermi liquids: Superfluid pairing of Landau quasiparticles

-The critical temperature can finally be determined by applying Thouless’ criterion to the pair susceptibility:
+The critical temperature is finally determined by applying Thouless’ criterion to the pair susceptibility:

-In the limit where $\beta\Lambda \gg 1$, the integral $\mathcal{N}_{\Lambda}(0)$ diverges logarithmically
+In the limit where $\Lambda/T \gg 1$, the integral $\mathcal{N}_{\Lambda}(0,T)$ diverges logarithmically

 where $\gamma \approx 0.577$ is the Euler-Mascheroni constant.
-This divergence is compensated by a divergence of the s-wave pairing amplitude, which we write generically as

-This expression of $1/{\mathcal{A}_{\upa\dwa}}(\Lambda)$ in the $s$-wave channel was postulated by Popov \cite{Popov1987-III14} and demonstrated (in 2D and for all Fourier component $m$ of $\mathcal{A}_{\upa\dwa}(\theta)$) by Chitov and Sénéchal \cite{Senechal1995} using the renormalisation group flow.
-We introduced here an effective parameter ${\alpha_{\upa\dwa}}$ of the low-energy theory, which we interpreted as the background value of $1/\barre{\mathcal{A}_{\upa\dwa}}$, over which the logarithmic divergence develops.
-This parameter sets the critical temperature to
+This divergence exactly compensates the logarithmic suppression of the s-wave pairing amplitude $g_{\upa\dwa}^0(\Lambda)$ in \eqqref{tildeg}, such that the critical temperature is independent of the cutoff $\Lambda$, and set by the regularized parameter $G_{\upa\dwa}^0$

 This relation is valid generically in Fermi liquids subject to a weak superfluid instability.
-It is non-perturbative and exact if the effective parameter $\alpha_{\upa\dwa}$ is known exactly rather than expanded in powers of the interaction strength; $\alpha_{\upa\dwa}$ must however remain large and positive to maintain the validity of the quasiparticle picture, through the inequality $T_c\ll\TF$.
+It is non-perturbative and exact if the effective parameter $G_{\upa\dwa}^0$ is known exactly; this parameter must be negative, \textit{i.e.} the effective pairing interaction must be attractive, to trigger the superfluid instability.
+It must also remain small in absolute value (\textit{i.e.} the effective pairing interaction must remain weak) to maintain the validity of the quasiparticle picture, through the inequality $T_c\ll\TF$.

-Remark that the pairing amplitude must be attractive, $\barre{\mathcal{A}_{\upa\dwa}}<0$, to trigger the superfluid transition.
-It must also display a logarithmic divergence with $\Lambda$, which does not seem guaranteed, for example if the bare potential vanishes for head-on collisions: $V(\pp,-\pp|\pp',-\pp')=0$.
-In this case, there is no divergence in the pair susceptibility (on the contrary, it is logarithmically suppressed with $\Lambda$), \text{i.e.} there is no superfluid phase.